OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 `calAddNeighbor2D()` as meny times the as the number of cells you want to add is.

-SciddicaT {#sec:sciddicaT}
+SciddicaT
 ---------

-In the previous section we illustrated an OpenCAL implementation of a simple cellular automaton, namely the Conway’s Game of Life.
+In the previous section we illustrated an OpenCAL implementation of a simple cellular automaton, namely the Conwayâ€™s Game of Life.
 Here, we will deal with a more complex example concerning the implementations of the SciddicaT Cellular Automata model for landslide simulation.
 Different versions will be presented, ranging from a naive to a fully